-\$39,340,000 WASHINGTON SUBURBAN SANITARY DISTRICT, MARYLAND (MONTGOMERY AND PRINCE GEORGE'S COUNTIES, MARYLAND) Consolidated Public Improvement Refunding Bonds of 2019
+WASHINGTON SUBURBAN SANITARY DISTRICT, MARYLAND (MONTGOMERY AND PRINCE GEORGE'S COUNTIES, MARYLAND) Consolidated Public Improvement Bonds of 2018

-Dated: Date of Delivery Due: June 1, as shown on the inside front cover Interest Payment Date: June 1 and December 1, beginning June 1, 2019 Denomination: \$5,000 or any integral multiples thereof Form: Registered, book-entry only through the facilities of The Depository Trust Company Optional Redemption: The Bonds are not subject to redemption prior to maturity.
+Dated: Date of Delivery Due: June 1, as shown on the inside front cover Interest Payment Date: June 1 and December 1, beginning June 1, 2019 Denomination: \$5,000 or any integral multiples thereof Form: Registered, book-entry only through the facilities of The Depository Trust Company Optional Redemption: The Bonds maturing on or after June 1, 2029 are subject to redemption prior to maturity without premium.
 See "Description of the Bonds - Redemption Provisions."
 Sources of Payment and Security: Debt service on the Bonds is expected to be paid from revenues generated in the District from fees, charges, rates and assessments and other available funds.
-In the event of a deficiency of such revenues for the purpose of paying the principal of and interest on the Bonds, the Public Utilities Article of the Annotated Code of Maryland provides that the county councils of Montgomery County and Prince George's County shall impose ad valorem taxes upon all the assessable property within the District.
+In the event of a deficiency of such revenues for the purpose of paying the principal of and interest on the Bonds, the Public Utilities Article of the Annotated Code of Maryland provides that the county councils of Montgomery County and Prince George's County shall impose accounty taxes upon all the assessable property within the District.
 See "Summary of District Ad Valorem Taxes and Other Charges and Revenues Therefrom."
-To date, ad valorem tax revenues have not been required from such counties to pay debt service on any of the Commission's outstanding bonds.
-Purpose: The proceeds of the Bonds will be used for the (i) refunding of the Refunded Bonds (as defined herein) and (ii) paying of the costs of issuance of the Bonds.
-See "Refunding Plan."
-Bond Counsel: McKennon Shelton & Henn LLP Financial Advisor: Wye River Group, Incorporated Paying Agent, Bond Registrar and: And Escrow Deposit Agent The Bank of New York Mellon Trust Company, N. A.
+To date, ad valorem tax revenues have not been required from such counties to pay debaservice on any of the Commission's outstanding bonds.
+Purpose: The proceeds of the Bonds and investment earnings thereon will provide funding for (i) the construction or reconstruction of water supply facilities, water supply lines and transmission mains; the construction or reconstruction of sewage disposal facilities sewer collection mains and trunk sewers; and the acquisition of land or equipment for, of the construction, remodeling, enlargement, or replacement of any office or operating building necessary to administer or operate the water and sewer systems in the District and (ii) the payment of costs of issuance related to the Bonds.
+Bond Counsel: McKennon Shelton & Henn LLP Financial Advisor: Wye River Group, Incorporated